 - Help the International Programs Office recruit and prepare new study abroad students by helping with the Study Abroad Fair or pre-departure orientation, or be a mentor to students about to depart.

-- Get involved in your community - there are many multicultural groups that would appreciate your services: Visit the Community Service Web site:
+- Get involved in your community!
+There are many multicultural groups that would appreciate your services.
+Visit the Center for Civic Engagement website for opportunities.

 - Check out foreign films from your campus or community library or see the ones showing on your campus.
 You can also look for foreign films at the Darkside Cinema.